AliyunContainerService/pouch/docs/commandline/pouch_upgrade.md

       --cpu-share int                CPU shares (relative weight)
-      --cpuset-cpus string           CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string           MEMs in which to allow execution (0-3, 0,1) -d, --detach                       Run container in background and print container ID --detach-keys string           Override the key sequence for detaching a container --device strings               Add a host device to the container --device-read-bps value        Limit read rate (bytes per second) from a device (default []) --device-read-iops value       Limit read rate (IO per second) from a device (default [])
+      --cpuset-cpus string           CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string           MEMs in which to allow execution (0-3, 0,1) --device strings               Add a host device to the container --device-read-bps value        Limit read rate (bytes per second) from a device (default []) --device-read-iops value       Limit read rate (IO per second) from a device (default [])